-However, our research found that less than a third of bargain hunters looking for a cheap car think about car finance before they head to the dealer's forecourt.
+Our research found that fewer than a third of bargain hunters looking for a cheap car think about car finance before they head to the dealer's forecourt.
 You might spend time researching the exact make and model of a car that is best for you, but it can be just as important to understand the best way to pay for it as well.

-This could be an expensive mistake, because failing to find a cheap car loan or research the best car finance deals can drive up the price you ultimately pay.
+Failing to find a cheap car loan, or research the best car finance deals can drive up the price you ultimately pay.

 Best buy unsecured personal loan rates are only available to people with a good credit history, so not all car buyers will be able to get them.
 However, it’s still worth shopping around as there are still quite a few good deals.
 You can check your credit report for free before you apply.

-When looking at car dealership finance, make sure you take into account the size of the deposit and the final payment as well as the monthly payments as this can really ramp up the overall cost.
+When looking at car dealership finance, make sure you take into account the size of the deposit and the final payment as well as the monthly payments as either of these can really ramp up the overall cost.
 It's not a good idea to sign-up for something you may not be able to ultimately afford, no matter how fancy the car looks.

 Leasing deals can sometimes work out cheaper as consumers may not have to pay for servicing and repairs.

-For consumers with a poor credit score, leasing could be next best available option as they are not actually buying the vehicle.
+For consumers with a poor credit score, leasing could be next best available option as you are not actually buying the vehicle.